Dennis K. Hubbard, Professor of Geology, Department Chair

 Prospective geology majors should discuss their major program with a member of the Geology Department as early as possible in order to identify the courses that best serve their needs.
 Advanced electives (400-level courses) and independent research in geology are also available, but such courses are neither required nor count toward the Geology major.
 After completing GEOL 120 (Earth’s Environments), a student can complete a Geology major in four semesters, although a less compact schedule is preferable.

 Students pursuing a professional career in earth science usually take more than the minimum number of courses required for the Geology major.
-In particular, many Geology graduate programs require two semesters of college-level mathematics and introductory Physics; employers often find computer skills attractive.
+In particular, most Geology graduate programs require two semesters of college-level mathematics, many graduate programs require introductory Physics, and employers find computer skills attractive.
 We also urge majors to take a summer course in field geology or to get field experience by other means.
 Students with interests in environmental policy and/or resource development who are considering geology as part of a pre-law program should consult with both the Geology department chair and with a member of the Pre-law Advisory Committee.

 Students must earn a letter grade of at least a C-/P in a Geology course in order to have that course fulfill major requirements.
 For courses in cognate Natural Sciences and Mathematics, students must earn the minimum grade required by the home department.
 For example, if the Department of Physics and Astronomy will accept a course in which a student earns any passing grade to fulfill their major requirements, the Department of Geology will accept that course to fulfill the geology-major requirements